lakmali240/DFA-Imbalance/README.md

 # DFA-Imbalance

+🚧 Code will be updated soon.

-Official implementation of Dynamic Focal Attention (DFA) for imbalanced pathology segmentation.
+Official implementation of
+**Learning Class Difficulty via Dynamic Focal Attention for Imbalanced Pathology Segmentation**